 Because women gain weight at different rates and times, talk with your midwife or doctor about the best amount of weight gain for you during pregnancy.
 Your health professional might check your weight at pregnancy visits.

 Whooping cough is a very contagious and dangerous illness for babies.
-To help protect your baby against whooping cough, it’s recommended that you have a whooping cough immunisation between 28 and 32 weeks of pregnancy.
-In Australia, this immunisation is free for all pregnant women in their third trimester.
+To help protect your baby against whooping cough, it’s recommended that you have a whooping cough vaccination between 20 and 32 weeks of pregnancy.
+In Australia, this vaccination is free for all pregnant women in their third trimester.
 Your GP or midwife can organise it for you.

 Health authorities and experts recommend breastfeeding your baby.
 It can really help if you know about breastfeeding before your baby is born.
 Our articles on breastmilk and breastfeeding attachment techniques are a good place to start.